 Once an individual has found a sense of solace in the act of self-harm, it can be exceedingly difficult for him or her to stop the behaviors.
 However, there are countless negative consequences that can result from these actions, and the longer that the behaviors persist, the more detrimental the consequences can be.
 Depending on the methods that one uses to inflict pain onto him or herself, the physical damage can vary.
 Things such as permanent scarring, irreversible tissue damage, nerve damage, and the onset of permanent numbness or weakness in certain parts of the body can all result from self-injurious behaviors.
 Additionally, one’s emotional state will inevitably continuously deteriorate the longer that these actions persist.
 The majority of individuals who self-harm will experience chronic feelings of shame and disgust with themselves, their sense of self-worth will drastically decrease, and excessive levels of anxiety and depression can be evoked.
 Most devastatingly, any time an individual engages in the act of self-mutilation, he or she is placing him or herself at risk for unintentionally ending his or her life.
 Fortunately, by seeking the best treatment options at a self-harm hospital, such devastating consequences can be successfully avoided.

 Types of Self-Harm Treatment Offered at Our Center in Austin, TX

-At Cross Creek Hospital, located in Austin, TX, we are devoted to providing everyone who seeks our care for the treatment of self-harming behaviors with the respect and dignity that they deserve.
+At Cross Creek Hospital, a self-harm treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of self-harming behaviors with the respect and dignity that they deserve.
 Our hospital’s all-encompassing goal is to help men, women, and adolescents improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.